-Another difference is that the topology of the GMDH networks is not defined by the designer, as in the MLPs.
-Based on the number of inputs in each sample, the training algorithm instantiates a number of neurons in the first layer.
-The structure of the neurons used in this work is based on (Pham and Liu, 1994), where each GMDH neuron has two inputs.
-When training starts, the number of neurons created in the first layer is defined by the two-combination of n, as stated in Eq.
-8, where n is the number of inputs to the network.
+Another difference between the ANN models is that the topology of a GMDH network is not defined by the designer, as it is in an MLP.
+Based on the number of inputs in each sample, the training algorithm instantiates a number of neurons on the first layer.
+The structure of the neurons used in this work is based on the work of Pham and Liu (Pham and Liu, 1994), where each GMDH neuron has two inputs.
+When training starts, the number of neurons created on the first layer is defined by the combination of the number of inputs to the network, n, taken two by two (see Eq.
+8).